roygb1v/backend-dashboard/README.md

 1. Please go to https://roy-backend-dashboard.herokuapp.com/

 2. You can play around with the Test Product Id by dragging and dropping the images.
 You can delete the image by clicking the red button.
-These images are non-persistent so you can refresh the page and get back the deleted images.
+These images are persistent so you can refresh the page and get back the deleted images.

 <a href="https://imgflip.com/gif/3f7kgg"><img src="https://i.imgflip.com/3f7kgg.gif" title="drag and drop"/></a>